mnemonic-bit/BTRCP/README.md

 `--strategy NUM`: The strategy that is used for the backup.
 Valid values are 1, 2, and 3.
 Default is None, in wich case a best-fit is chosen automatically.
 Strategy 1 creates a single TAR from all the files and folders listed as source.
 Strategy 2 will use rsync to perform the backup copy.
 Strategy 3 uses rsync as well, but needs the destination to be a BTRFS file system to make snapshots of former backups, which will create a time-line of backups.

 `--days-off NUM`: sets the number of days the retention plan is offset to the current date.
 I.e. if days-off is set to 3, the last three days will not be touched by the retention strategy, hence will not be touched.
+The default of this value is 2.

 `--stay-on-fs`: If set, only those files from a source path which reside on the same file system will be added to the backup.